halide/Halide/python_bindings/readme.md

 ## Prerequisites ##

-The bindings (and demonstration applications) should work well both for python2.7 and python3.4 (or higher), on Linux and OSX platforms.
+The bindings (and demonstration applications) should work well for Pytho n3.4 (or higher), on Linux and OSX platforms.
 Windows is not yet supported, but could be with CMake work.
-(The Makefile defaults to using Python 3.x; to use Python 2, set `PYTHON = python` before building.)
+(We have dropped support for Python 2.x and will not accept patches to re-enable it.)

 #### Python requirements: